MicrosoftDocs/power-platform/power-virtual-agents/preview/authoring-variables.md

 ## Create a variable

-Variables can be created in any node that prompts you to select a variable as an output, such as the [**Question**](authoring-ask-a-question.md) node, a Power Automate Flow, or [another topic](/authoring-variables.md#Receive-values-from-other-topics).
+Variables can be created in any node that prompts you to select a variable as an output, such as a [**Question**](authoring-ask-a-question.md) node, a Power Automate flow, or [another topic](/authoring-variables.md#Receive-values-from-other-topics).

 These nodes will automatically create new variables, with the appropriate type, for each of their output variable slots.